 - Trail: Alternating between hard-packed and sandy soil

-- Exercise extreme caution when crossing HWY 89
+- Exercise extreme caution when crossing SR 89 to and from the Big Meadow Campground

 - Stay on the trail to preserve the delicate wildflowers that grow along the edges of the trail